chromium/chromium/docs/updater/functional_spec.md

 Multiple events associated with an update session are bundled together into a single request.

+## Downloading
+There could be multiple URLs for a given application payload.
+The URLs are tried in the order they are returned in the update response.

+The integrity and authenticity of the payload is verified.

+There is no download cache.
+Payloads are re-downloaded for applications which fail to install.

 ## Services

 ### Crash Reporting
 TODO(crbug.com/1035895): Document updater crash reporting.

 ### Application Commands (applicable to the Windows version of the Updater)
-The Application Command feature allows installed Updater-managed products to pre-register and later run command lines in the format `c:\path-to-exe\exe.exe {params}` (elevated for system applications). `{params}` is optional and can also include replaceable parameters substituted at runtime.
+The feature allows installed products to pre-register and later run command lines in the format `c:\path-to-exe\exe.exe {params}` (elevated for system applications). `{params}` is optional and can also include replaceable parameters substituted at runtime.

 The program path must always be an absolute path.
 Additionally, for system applications,  the program path must also be a child of %ProgramFiles% or